WHICH ROOF COATING TYPE IS BEST FOR YOUR RV?

 Acrylic RV Roof Coatings

-Acrylic coatings are the “discount” roof coating in this list.
-They provide some decent performance features, but they can’t do as much as the other two because they are a low-priced option.
-They provide good reflectivity, good leak protection and are UV resistant, but that’s where the benefits end.
+Acrylic coatings are the least expensive roof coating in this list.
+They provide good performance features such as reflectivity, good leak protection and are UV resistant.

-Acrylic RV roof coatings can’t stand up to ponding water, which usually isn’t a problem on RV’s but can be.
+Although RVs typically don’t need to worry about ponding water, should this be a concern for you, Acrylic coatings might not be your best option.
 If you have a small area of ponding water, the coating will degrade, peel up, and could lead to leaks.
-They also degrade due to weathering, and therefore require recoating more often.
-Acrylic coatings require two coats, a primer, and fabric reinforcer, which can drive up costs and be a negative for you.
+There is also the potential to degrade due to weathering.
+Acrylic coatings often require two coats, a primer, and fabric reinforcement.

 Urethane RV Roof Coatings